City of Boston

 Availability ≠ accessibility

-Common on many government websites, their is wealth of information and services but it is not always easy to access.
-The average American reads at a seventh or eighth-grad level and even the best readers may have trouble understanding government-speak.
+Common on many government websites, there is a wealth of information and services, but it is not always easy to access.
+The average American reads at a seventh or eighth-grade level and even the best readers may have trouble understanding government-speak.
 With this in mind, the redesign aims to induce a more conversational tone and act like a helpful human; welcoming and highly useful.

 Fueled with a broader understanding of the City of Boston and the redesign, 1-1 interviews were conducted to empathize with users wishing to engage with a government service.
-The greatest pain point was that of trust.
-Trust that the information displayed was correct.
-Trust in the process, due to the lack of visibility.
-Lack of trust that personal information was secure especially online.
+The underlying issue across all interviews was that of trust;

 A visual representation of this research was to create through provisional personas (secondary research), primary persona and a journey map.